Home › Forums › Engaging and Effective Learning Materials (Week 4) › Evaluating a resource (Activity 4.2) › Evaluating: Type Animation

 Resource:: History of Type in a stop motion (click here)

 As the activity suggests evaluating a resource that I’d consider using, rather than one that I already have used, I have selected this short animation on the history of type.
 I found it this week through a Tweet from, Brainpicker, one of the many online design sites (great resources for inspiration in their own right).
-It is a well-made and fun animation – go on watch it, it’s only short!!
+It is a well-made and fun animation – go on watch it, it’s only short!!•How do you decide when a resource is worth adopting?
+I thought it was worth using because it is short but expressed useful information in an unusual manner.

-What criteria did you use to evaluate this resource?
+•What criteria did you use to evaluate this resource?
 The accuracy and relevance of the content is, I think, paramount.
 This closely followed by whether or not I think my learners of whichever appropriate level would engage with it; in this case I think they would because it is nicely made, fun (but serious!) and above all is trendy in a design sense as these short animations are very much what is “done” right now, so my learners would see it as a resource of the community of practice on the level of style as well as content.

-What are the advantages and limitations of this resource?
+•What are the advantages and limitations of this resource?
 Advantages are it is short, fashionable and gets sometimes dry information across in a cheerful and entertaining manner.
 One limitation is that I don’t think you could use this to simply introduce the content, but to watch it would make a good refresher or revision task.
 The history of type – well, how that pertains to how typography is used today – is much more complex, but this would remind learners of some of the main points.
 It may also give them stylistic/aesthetic inspiration for making design.

-How could you incorporate this resource into your teaching?
+•How could you incorporate this resource into your teaching?
 For f2f I could simply put it on Moodle for them to use as and when they wanted to.
 Or it could be shown in class as part of a wider lesson, or reminder.
 Or I might just use it in a “hey, look at this!” kind of way – what designers do!
 Fir online learners I think it would be even better as it is lively and would make a good link amongst several less entertaining or longer videos, texts or sets of imagery about type history and use.

-How will this help your learners?
+•How will this help your learners?
 It would be a refresher or reminder of main aspects of type history (which is a learning outcome in our f2f graphics programme).
 Some learners might also actually learn the facts here – penny drops moment.
 Also inspiration for type or other designs.

-Are there any limitations to the use of this resource for your learners?
+•Are there any limitations to the use of this resource for your learners?
 As I’ve said above, though accurate, it doesn’t have much depth and does not go into how and why we’d use type based on its history or break these “rules”.
 It might not be counted as an academic source for dissertations or essays at HE level.

 Sancha (@GraphDesProject)